PeerInfinity/Archipelago/docs/json/user/quick-start.md

 ## Next Steps

-You're all set with the basics!
 For more detailed information on the client's features, check out the following guides:

 - **[Standard Client Guide](./standard-client.md)**: A deep dive into all the features available in the standard tracking mode.
 - **[Tips & Tricks](./tips-and-tricks.md)**: A collection of useful console commands, keyboard shortcuts, and answers to common questions.